nestipy/nestipy/site/fundamental/dynamic-module.md

     pass
 ```

-So, let's sho ho to use it.
+So, let's view how to use it.

 ```python
 from nestipy.common import Module